WAVY-TV: Notable former on-air staff

-WAVY Weather Station

-The WAVY Weather Station was a local cable channel, formerly seen as a digital subchannel of WAVY-TV and later WVBT-TV 43.2.
-The WAVY Weather Station broadcasts taped weather segments by WAVY-TV's meteorologists.
-It also shows live Super Doppler 10 imagery and Super Doppler 10 WeatherNet data.

-The WAVY Weather Station was developed in late 1993 and launched in late 1996 as Local Weather Station, or LWS.

-It was one of the first 24-hour cable weather channels for LIN TV, the name was also used on other LIN-owned stations such as WISH-TV and WANE-TV.
-The name was changed to WAVY Weather Station in 2003.

-The WAVY Weather Station was available over-the-air as a digital subchannel, but was pulled at the start of 2007 for unknown reasons.

-The WAVY Weather Station was seen on Cox Cable digital channel 227 in the Greater Hampton Roads area until late 2011.
-The WAVY Weather Station was also carried on other cable systems and channels across Hampton Roads, Northeastern North Carolina, Northern Outer Banks of North Carolina and the Eastern Shore of Virginia.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WAVY-TV's transmitter is located in Suffolk, Virginia.
+The station's signal is multiplexed:

 WAVY-TV added Bounce TV upon its launch on September 26, 2011.

 On October 1, 2018, WAVY launched a digital subchannel on virtual channel 10.4 to serve as a charter affiliate of the CBN News Channel, a Christian-oriented news channel owned by the Christian Broadcasting Network.
-(Incidentally, CBN – which is based in Virginia Beach – previously owned WGNT [channel 27, now a CW affiliate] from 1961 to 1989.)
+(Incidentally, CBN – which is based in Virginia Beach – previously owned WGNT [channel 27, now an independent station] from 1961 to 1989.)

 Analog-to-digital conversion

-WAVY-TV discontinued regular programming on its analog signal, over VHF channel 10, at 9 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 31, using PSIP to display WAVY-TV's virtual channel as 10 on digital television receivers.
+WAVY-TV began broadcasting a digital signal on March 22, 2001.
+The station ended regular programming on its analog signal, over VHF channel 10, at 9 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 31, using virtual channel 10.

-On August 7, 2009, WAVY began offering Mobile TV using BlackBerry.

 Translators

-In addition to its main signal, WAVY-TV is rebroadcast on five translators.
-Both W14DY-D and W18EG-D are located in the Eastern Shore of Virginia and are municipally-owned by Accomack County rather than Nexstar.
-Those in the Greater Hampton Roads area are owned and operated by Nexstar.
+In addition to its main signal, WAVY-TV is rebroadcast on three translators.
+W18EG-D is located in the Eastern Shore of Virginia and is municipally owned by Accomack County rather than Nexstar.
+WKTD-CD and WITD-CD are owned and operated by Nexstar.

-Out-of-market cable carriage

-In the 1970s and 1980s, WAVY was once received as far west as Lawrenceville, Brunswick County and Halifax and Enfield in North Carolina.
-To the north in Crisfield, Maryland, it was also once carried there as well.